baraban7890/Unmasking-Anxiety/README.md

 ## Objectives
 **1. Trend Evaluation:** Assess trends within specific sub-categories of the population to explore the varying impacts of the COVID-19 lockdown on mental health.\
-**2. Cause Identification:** Identify other potential causes of anxiety, such as holidays and seasonal changes, and interpret specific findings or correlations within the time series data.\
-**3. Resource Planning:** Provide insights to clients to aid in evaluating key needs within the industry and planning resources to support the mental health of various demographic groups.
+**2. Resource Planning:** Provide insights to clients to aid in evaluating key needs within the industry and planning resources to support the mental health of various demographic groups.

 ## Usage and Installation Instructions
 Installation